 A great time to help baby be aware of their body is when they wake up in the morning, after you have changed them.

 Lie baby on her back and gently extend her arms over her head while at the same time stretching her legs straight.
 After holding for a second or two gently release the baby yoga pose and allow her to move her arms and legs on her own.

 Another great stretch while she’s on her back is to softly bend her knees by pressing lightly on the bottoms of her feet and guiding her knees towards her chest.
 Hold for a moment or two, and then release.
-This baby exercise can also be done one leg at a time, waiting a second or two before switching legs to help baby become fully aware of which leg is moving.
+This infant yoga pose can also be done one leg at a time, waiting a second or two before switching legs to help baby become fully aware of which leg is moving.

 As your child develops physically and is able to roll over and hold up her head (generally around 5 months) you can begin to introduce the Bridge posture.
 Laying on her back, gently bend her knees in (with her feet on floor), then gently guide the hips up to create a straight “bridge” extending from the shoulders to hips.